Now booking: February 2025

 FIVE: How do I find a copywriter or content writer?

-Well, you’ve found me, so well done for that.
-If I was one of those unscrupulous types, I’d say look no further, here’s my email address (bonnie@wordsbybonnie.com).
-But, the reality is, having a look around and finding the copywriting who is right for you is important.
+If I was one of those unscrupulous types, I’d say look no further.
+Get in touch and let’s have a call.
+But, the reality is, doing a bit of research to find the right copywriter for you is really important.

-Aside from right here on this very website, here are some ways to find a good copywriter or content writer:
+Here are some excellent ways to find a good copywriter or content writer:

 • Google

-You best bet is to add a descriptor or a qualifier, so “copywriter Bristol”, or “content writer for small business”, or “blog writer interior design”.
-If they’re a good SEO copywriter/ content writer they should be on Google, shouldn’t they?
+Add a descriptor or a qualifier to get specific; “copywriter Bristol”, or “content writer for small business”, or “blog writer interior design”

 • ProCopywriters